Skip to Content

 Norwegian don’t accept responsibility for your clothes if they shrink or become discolored.

-If your item is lost or damaged the liability for the item is limited to 10x the price that you paid to have the item laundered.
+If your item is lost or damaged the liability for the item is limited to 10 times the price that you paid to have the item laundered.
 If you have a particularly expensive dress or suit I would recommend that you don’t have this laundered by the cruise line.

 Norwegian Cruise Line Offer Platinum Latitudes Members a Free Bag of Laundry

-Norwegian Cruise Line’s loyalty program is called latitudes.
+Norwegian Cruise Line’s loyalty program is called Latitudes.
+With this loyalty program, you can get discounts on laundry.

 Platinum, Platinum Plus, and Ambassador members receive 1 free bag of laundry.

 I have a platinum loyalty status with Norwegian because I’ve been cruising with them since I was 11.
-The free laundry is definitely one of my favorite perks.
+The free laundry is definitely one of my favourite perks!

-The platinum-free bag promotion can use any point during the cruise.
-I usually write ‘Platinum free bag’ on the label just to make sure that I won’t be charged.
+The platinum-free bag promotion can used any point during the cruise.
+I usually write “Platinum free bag” on the label just to make sure that I won’t be charged.

 Laundry Bag Norwegian Cruise Line Platinum Free Bag